phoenix-1-2/Real-Estate-Website/README.md

 ## Features:
-• Responsive Real World Website
+• Responsive Real World Website \n
-• Log in, Logout and User Registration with authentication
+• Log in, Logout and User Registration with authentication \n
-• Admin Panel for staff members to add realtors and property listings
+• Admin Panel for staff members to add realtors and property listings \n
-• Inquiry message for user to contact realtor of a property listing
+• Inquiry message for user to contact realtor of a property listing \n
-• Dashboard for users to check their inquiries
+• Dashboard for users to check their inquiries \n
-• Seller of the month for popular relator
+• Seller of the month for popular relator \n
-• Featured listings based on date(newest first) with pagination
+• Featured listings based on date(newest first) with pagination \n
-• Search Area for filtering the property based on City, State, Bathrooms, Bedrooms, Price.
+• Search Area for filtering the property based on City, State, Bathrooms, Bedrooms, Price. \n